In its survey of Gangland Killings 1900-1951, the LAPD lists Les Bruneman as the unlucky first victim of the post-bootleg era.

 Brunemen didn’t leave L.A., however.
 As of December 1930 he was managing a Hollywood roadhouse, the Cortez Club at 8428 Sunset Blvd., when he got involved in the bizarre, so-called kidnapping of his friend “Zeke” Caress, a longtime Spring Street bookmaker, now part-owner of the Agua Caliente gambling resort.
 According to Caress, three masked men took him, his wife and a male servant at gunpoint from their Hollywood Hills home, demanding $50,000 ransom.
 Caress agreed to pay, but he didn’t have the cash on him.
 The kidnappers agreed to take a check.
 Caress arranged for Bruneman to escort the trio to the Rose Isle, one of the gambling ships anchored off Long Beach, in which Farmer Page had an interest, where the checks could be cashed.
 They picked up Brunman at 6th & Spring streets.
 Near the ship’s dock, however, the kidnappers got in an altercation with local police.
 Patrolman William H. Waggoner took a near-fatal gunshot that left him paralyzed.
 Brunman, who had Caress’ checks on him, was taken into custody.
 He was brought to trial on assault with a deadly weapon charges and acquitted.
 Later he was indicted for his part in the kidnapping.

-With Prohibition at an end, Bruneman’s career as a gambler took off.
+With national Prohibition and his legal problems at an end, Bruneman’s career as a gambler took off.
 He ran illicit clubs at Redondo Beach and bookmaking operations headquartered at the old Montmartre nightclub on Hollywood Boulevard.
 On July 19, 1937 gunmen shot Bruneman outside his Redondo Beach Surf Club while he strolled with one of his blonde “hostesses.”
 Bruneman survived.
 True to the code of the underworld, he refused to say who shot him.

 Pressured by citizen reform groups, the county Grand Jury promised a sweeping investigation.
 The “captains of the Los Angeles underworld,” like Guy McAfee, Tutor Scherer, Farmer Page and Jack Dragna were subpoenaed but they scattered to the wind and the official inquiry went nowhere.